michaelcourcy/openshift-gvs/readme.md

 Open the file deployment-with-one-pvc.yaml and change 2 things
 - Line 28: the image, use an image that you can pull from your cluster for instance docker.io/alpine:latest
-- Line 51: change the names of the storage class use one storage class that exist in your cluster for instance managed-csi
+- Line 51: change the names of the storage class use one storage class that exist in your cluster for instance azurefile-csi

 ```
 oc create -f deployment-with-one-pvc.yaml